MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/test-environment.md

     > [!NOTE]
     > It may take up to 10 minutes for the available licenses to show up on the **Users** page.

     Also, make a note of the user credentials shown on the last page of the user creation wizard.
+You will use this information in step 55

 4. In the **Service Management** section, choose the **Dynamics 365 Business Central** link.

-    This opens the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] at the equivalent of the following URL: *[https://businesscentral.dynamics.com/JoesGarageTest001.onmicrosoft.com/admin](https://businesscentral.dynamics.com/JoesGarageTest001.onmicrosoft.com/admin)*
+    This opens the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] at the equivalent of the following URL: `https://businesscentral.dynamics.com/contoso.onmicrosoft.com/admin`

     In the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], you can create new production and sandbox environments for the test customer.